react-cosmos/react-cosmos/docs/reactNative.md

   : require('./App.main');
 ```

-Where `App.cosmos.js` contains the code that loads `NativeFixtureLoader` and `App.main.js` contains your original App.js.
+Where `App.cosmos.js` contains the code above that renders `NativeFixtureLoader` and `App.main.js` contains your original App.js.

 ## Troubleshooting

-**IMPORTANT:** React Native blacklists `__fixtures__` dirs by default.
+- React Native blacklists `__fixtures__` dirs by default (at least it used to).
 Unless you configure Cosmos to use a different directory pattern, you need to [override `getBlacklistRE` in the React Native CLI config](https://github.com/skidding/jobs-done/blob/585b1c472a123c9221dfec9018c9fa1e976d715e/rn-cli.config.js).

 ## React Native for Web